Doc0160/FrAnanas/core/router/README.md

     echo 'post';
 });

-// using a more exotic request method
+// using a more exotic request method (delete)
 $router->addWithMethod('DELETE', '/', function() {
     echo 'delete';
 });